-Matabeleland Institute for Human Rights (MIHR) is a human rights non-profit and non-governmental think tank organization based in Bulawayo, Zimbabwe and exists to utilize the nonviolent campaigns approach to enhance the protection and promotion of human rights in Matabeleland.
+Matabeleland Institute for Human Rights (MIHR) is a human rights non-profit and non-governmental organization based in Bulawayo, Zimbabwe and exists to utilize the nonviolent campaigns approach to enhance the protection and promotion of human rights in Matabeleland.

-Vision: Our vision is of a nation where all human beings fully enjoy all human rights, freedoms and justices.
+Vision: Our vision is of a just society where all people enjoy all their rights and freedoms all the time.

 2. Human Rights support for human rights defenders